If you’ve been sleeping on jackfruit, allow us to introduce you to your favorite new ingredient for meat replacement, the jackfruit pulled pork.

 The Jackfruit Company Smoked Pulled Jackfruit

-Another option from The Jackfruit Company, this Smoked Pulled Jackfruit is cooked slowly over hickory wood chips.
+Another option from The Jackfruit Company, this Smoked Jackfruit pulled pork is cooked slowly over hickory wood chips.
 It has enough seasoning to be delicious on its own, though you can also pair it with your favorite sauce.

 Upton’s Naturals Bar-B-Que Jackfruit